ahmedtariq01/aws-bootcamp-cruddur-2023/journal/week3.md

         REACT_APP_CLIENT_ID: "4tt34sm0qab8uo7e16m90rsgt9"

 ```

-Implement API calls to Amazon Coginto for custom login, signup, recovery and forgot password page
-Show conditional elements and data based on logged in or logged out
+3- Show conditional elements and data based on logged in or logged out
-Verify JWT Token server side to serve authenticated API endpoints in Flask Application
-Implement MFA that send an SMS (text message), warning this has spend, investigate spend before considering, text messages are not eligible for AWS Credits

-## Conditionally show components based on logged in or logged out

-Inside our `HomeFeedPage.js`
+- Now add the following code to the `HomeFeedPage.js` file:

 ```js
 import { Auth } from 'aws-amplify';